Ngina07/pitches/README.md

 #### By : Phillis Ngina Njoroge

 ### Description
-Pitches is an app where users register and sign in and are able to view, add, comment and vote on one minute pitches in the various categories.Access the live here.
+Pitches is an app where users register and sign in and are able to view, add, comment and vote on one minute pitches in the various categories.Access the live [here](https://pitches101.herokuapp.com)

 ## BDD